 Where to eat and drink in Marunouchi

 In Marunouchi you can find options that are high in quality and still low on price.
 Case in point: you can find great lunch sets of fish at Yanmo or of ochazuke, a traditional rice dish, at Dashi-chazuke EN.
 And speaking of fish and rice, Heiroku Sushi is a conveyor belt sushi-type restaurant that we love.
 To get some Osaka flavor without leaving the comfort of Tokyo, we love the okonomiyaki restaurant Kiji.

 Omusubi Gonbei sells cheap and tasty onigiri.

 If you want a more special eating experience, Marunouchi has several terrace options that are perfect for good weather days.
-And while falafel is probably the last thing you thought you’d eat in Japan, we recommend trying Pita the Great.
-It’s undeniably delicious.

 You’ve probably heard about the insane range of Kit Kat flavors you can find in Japan.
 Well, you can get a taste of them at the Kit Kat Chocolatory inside Tokyo Station.
 Perfect souvenir alert!

 What to do in Marunouchi

 During the holiday season, we definitely suggest sucking it up and stepping out into the cold to take a stroll through the area.
 The Marunouchi Illumination (#5 on the list) lights up the streets for several months.
 And thanks to Tokyo Michi Terrace, you can enjoy a real dazzling site on the face of Tokyo Station in late December.

 As we said before, this area’s pretty much all-business, so we recommend staying in a cheapo-approved option elsewhere.